 - The connection between the breach of duty and the injury

-Common Example of Negligence by a Property Owner
+Typical Example of Negligence by a Property Owner

-A requirement for a slip-and-fall case is that the owner had actual or constructive knowledge of defect on the premises.
+A requirement for a slip-and-fall case is that the owner had actual or constructive knowledge of the defect on the premises.
 In a slip and fall case, this requirement can be established by the injured person by proving that:

 - The owner placed the object or substance on the floor

-- The owner knew it was there, but negligently failed to remove it
+- The owner knew it was there but negligently failed to remove it

 - The object or substance was on the floor long enough to exercise a duty of care, and it should have been reasonably discovered and removed